 Allergy shots introduce a small amount of allergen into your bloodstream, then the amount of allergen injected is gradually increased with each subsequent shot.
 Over time, the immune system learns to tolerate the allergen so you no longer have an allergic reaction.

 At first you’ll get injections 1-2 times weekly for about 3-6 months.
 Then you’ll get maintenance shots every 2-4 weeks for several years.
+Please note, you must wait 30 min in the office after each injection.
 Your symptoms may decrease during the first few months, but it typically takes up to 12 months to see a big improvement.
 Maintenance shots typically continue for years, but the amount of time varies for each person.

 Allergy shots can be very effective.
 They even have the potential to completely eliminate allergy symptoms and to prevent new allergies from developing, but everyone has different degrees of success.
 Some people will get long-lasting relief, while others may relapse after stopping allergy shots.
 The overall effectiveness may be related to the dose of allergen and length of immunotherapy, which is why it’s so important to continue getting allergy shots until your doctor determines it’s time to stop.